Urabewe/OllamaVision/README.md

 Each AI is different, try different ones to find one that you like.
 I may try to tweak the output for images overtime for more accuracy and consistency.
 As it is, I've been getting pretty good results.
 If you're using a 7B model and it's slow, try a 3B and look for GGUF versions.

 The AI is not going to always describe things accurately.
 It will get things wrong and it will give you some crazy stuff sometimes.
-Most of the time though you get a nice descritption that you can use right away or, with a few small tweaks, make better.
+Most of the time though you get a nice description that you can use right away or, with a few small tweaks, make better.
 You can even change things in the description to alter the final image to your liking.
 Lots of possibilities.

 # TODO: